Jamie Lloyd: Reception

 In 2013, Jamie was ranked 520th on Empire's The 666 Greatest Horror Movie Characters.
-Screen Rant listed Jamie as the eighth best Halloween character.
+Screen Rant listed Jamie as the eighth best Halloween character. /Film ranked Jamie as the 3rd best Halloween character.
 Medium.com lists Jamie as the 17th best out of 100 final girls.
 Jack Wilhelmi observed, "Like it or not, Jamie’s inclusion in the franchise brought a tremendous amount of depth and characterization to staples like Dr. Loomis and Michael Myers, giving them a foil to build off of and play against."
 Adrienne Tyler called Jamie "a very likable character" with just as much bravery as any other heroine in horror films and that the performance of Harris made Jamie the "perfect balance of innocence and bravery, as even though she was young, she fought for her life like any other adult character in the franchise."
+Dustin Pinney referred to Jamie as a "great character because we can relate to her" and "one of the brightest spots of the series" due to her determination and humanity.

 Jamie was well received in Halloween 4, IGN opining that Harris "is very credible and relatable and took an idea that probably had some fans cringing -- a little girl as the hero of a Halloween sequel! -- and made it work."
 Dan Tabor of Cinapse called Jamie "the most tragic character of the franchise" and credited Harris with carrying Halloween 4 "rather effortlessly on her young capable shoulders with a surprisingly powerful take on the troubled young girl."
+The relationship between Jamie and Rachel also garnered praise.
+Harris received acclaim when she reprised the role a year later in Halloween 5.
+Adam Tyner lauded Harris as "once again exceptional in the lead role, contributing a soulful and intense performance that few actors of any age could hope to rival."
+WhatCulture wrote that Harris led Halloween 5 with a "sensational child actor performance".
+Both Eric Goldman and Louis Peitzman called Harris the best part of Halloween 5, with Peitzman adding that Harris had the "difficult task of playing mute for most of the film, but she delivers a grounded and believably terrified performance that's even stronger than her work in Halloween 4."
 Even in negative reviews of Halloween 5 as a whole, Harris's performance as Jamie still received praise, with Richard Harrington of the Los Angeles Times criticizing the film and asserting that Harris was "actually pretty good" in her role.

-WhatCulture wrote that Harris led Halloween 5 with a "sensational child actor performance" and Louis Peitzman called Harris "the best thing about Revenge: She has the difficult task of playing mute for most of the film, but she delivers a grounded and believably terrified performance that's even stronger than her work in Halloween 4."

 Jamie's death in Halloween: The Curse of Michael Myers is considered memorable, ranking fifth in Screen Rants Michael Myers’ 15 Most Creative Kills list and third in Collider's Michael Myers' Most Brutal Kills.